mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

    Howdy!
    Howdy!

-Another way to run a Python script is to execute it directly.
+Another way to run a Python script is to execute it directly in the terminal.
 This can be done with

 .. code-block:: commandline